Adrita-Khan/Adrita-Khan/README.md

 <p><img align="right" src="https://github.com/Adrita-Khan/Contents-for-Website/blob/main/tumblr_mrxy31I2kv1qztvpwo2_500.gif" alt="adrita-khan" /></p>

+> *"Wish upon a star, and then act properly, in accordance with that aim.
+Once you are aligned with the heavens, you can concentrate on the day."*
+> — Jordan Peterson

 I am **Adrita Khan**, a graduate of the University of Science, Malaysia, with a major in **Physics** and a minor in **Astronomy**.
 As a committed researcher and aspiring astrophysicist, I am eager to pursue my **Ph.D.** and make meaningful contributions to the forefront of research in **Astronomy and Astrophysics**.

 My broad research interests span a diverse range of specific areas, including: